Patrick Dennis: Adaptations in other media

 The 1956 Broadway production of Auntie Mame, starring Rosalind Russell, and the highly successful 1958 screen adaptation that followed, inspired Jerry Herman's 1966 musical Mame, with Angela Lansbury in the lead.
 A 1974 film version starred Lucille Ball and Bea Arthur.

 Little Me was turned into a musical in 1962, with book by Neil Simon and score by Cy Coleman and Carolyn Leigh, and Sid Caesar playing all the male roles.
 Bob Fosse won the Tony Award for Best Choreography.
 There have been several revivals of Little Me, most recently in 1998 with Martin Short, who won a Tony Award for Best Actor.

-Two of Dennis's novels were transformed into television sitcoms:
+Two of Tanner's novels were transformed into television sitcoms: